writememe/BlgNetAutoSol/4_Net_Configs_And_State/README.md

 I learned some other lessons from this module as well:

 - Initially, I was trying to manually generate my validation files to use in NAPALM validate.
 While this worked, it certainly would not be scalable.
 - Open source software is great.
 Kudos to those who support and contribute to projects like NAPALM.
-I've used paid software with inferior support or response in comparison this project.
+I've used paid software with inferior support or response in comparison to this project.
 - I struggled with where I should source my data to generate the validation files.
 I did get an Ansible role `roles/datamodel-validate/templates/all-node-validate.j2` to process the `fabric-model.yml` to generate one big validation file and spent a lot of time on this Jinja2 template.
 However, I couldn't work out how to split the file, based on {{ inventory_hostname }} which is the value of nodes dictionary.
 If anyone could work that out or show me how, that would be great.
 As a result, I reverted to the solution in this Module which still meets the requirements.

 ## Summary